-After initiation of a therapy, it is important to systematically monitor the seizure control, systemic effects of the drug, and drug concentrations in the blood.
-The focus of monitoring treatment is to optimize seizure control while minimizing adverse effects.
+After initiation of an AED, it is important to systematically monitor the seizure control, systemic effects of the drug, and serum drug concentrations.
+The focus of monitoring AED treatment is to optimize seizure control while minimizing adverse effects.
 Epilepsy management depends on accurate owner observation when assessing the efficacy of therapy.
-Owners should maintain a log to document seizure occurrences and changes in medication administration.
-Adjustments in dosage often are based on the assessment of the seizure control in addition to blood drug concentration and drug side effects.
-It is important to have regular assessment of blood concentrations even at times when seizures are well controlled in order to monitor for toxic levels, especially for drugs with a greater potential for side effects (i.e. phenobarbital and potassium bromide), to monitor for blood concentration fluctuations, and to have awareness when there is a need to make changes in therapy.
+Owners often are instructed to maintain a logbook to document seizure occurrences and changes in medication administration.
+Adjustments in dosage often are based on the assessment of the seizure control in addition to serum drug concentration and drug side effects.
+It is important to have regular assessment of serum concentrations even at times when seizures are well controlled in order to monitor for toxic levels, especially for drugs with a narrow therapeutic window (i.e. phenobarbital and potassium bromide), to monitor for serum concentration fluctuations and to have awareness when there is a need to make changes in therapy.